guanquann/tp/docs/DeveloperGuide.md

     1. To view the orders of the first contact after adding an order, use the `listorder 1` command.

+### Listing orders

+1. Listing orders for a specific person

+   1. Prerequisites: There must be at least one person in the address book who has orders.
+Use `addorder` command to add orders if necessary.

+   1. Test case: `listorder 1`<br>
+      Expected: All orders associated with the first contact in the list are displayed.
+Details of the orders are shown in the status message.

+   1. Test case: `listorder 0`<br>
+      Expected: No orders are listed.
+An error message indicating invalid command format is shown in the status message.

+   1. Test case: `listorder x` (where x is larger than the list size)<br>
+      Expected: No orders are listed.
+An error message indicating invalid person index is shown in the status message.

+### Deleting an order

+1. Deleting an order from a person's list of orders

+   1. Prerequisites: List all persons using the `list` command.
+Ensure that at least the first person has multiple orders.
+You may use `addorder` to add orders to a person.

+   1. Test case: `deleteorder 1 o/1`<br>
+      Expected: The first order from the first person’s order list is deleted.
+The details of the action are shown in the status message.

+   1. Test case: `deleteorder 1 o/x` (where x is larger than the number of orders the person has)<br>
+      Expected: No order is deleted.
+An error message indicating an invalid order index is shown in the status message.

+   1. Test case: `deleteorder 0 o/1`<br>
+      Expected: No order is deleted.
+An error message indicating invalid command format due to an incorrect person index is shown.

+   1. Test case: `deleteorder x o/1` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files